 My thyroid gland killed my three babies and could have killed me

 When my Dr called and to tell me to get to his surgery as soon as possible, I felt panic.
-You see, I was 10 weeks pregnant and had sadly lost our previous two pregnancies around twenty weeks.
+You see, I was 10 weeks pregnant and our previous two pregnancies failed just prior twenty weeks, resulting in a curette.
 I wondered, had something shown up in my latest blood test?
 Was my baby going to be ok?

-Upon arrival at the surgery, our Dr reassured my husband and I that we were still pregnant and that his good news that he had discovered the reason why our two precious babies had not survived.
+Upon arrival at the surgery, our Dr reassured us that I was still pregnant and that he had discovered the reason why our two precious babies had not survived to full term.

-Luckily for us, we fall pregnant fairly easily and I soon pulled myself together and I was pregnant again.
+Luckily for us, we fall pregnant fairly easily and I soon pulled myself together and was pregnant again.
 I am generally carefree however this time I was really anxious throughout the pregnancy.
-I was a bundle of nerves attending the scan for this pregnancy and when they told us that there was no heartbeat, it was a second blow.
-This meant that the first loss was NOT a one-off and I grew concerned that we may not be able to have any more children.
+I was a bundle of nerves attending the scan for this pregnancy and when they told us that there was no heartbeat detected and I would require my second curette, I began to feel even more concerned about of chances of a sibling for Daniel.
+“Would I be able to have any more children?”

 Months passed and I was now pregnant with my fourth baby, this brings us back to the start as when Chris and I raced in to see our Dr, he told us that I have Hashimoto’s disease.
 I have what?
 He informed us that if left untreated, this can cause problems for both a pregnant woman and a developing fetus.
 I found out that the potential complications of under-active thyroid in a pregnant mother may include preeclampsia, anaemia, miscarriage, placental abruption, and/or postpartum bleeding.
 I was in shock.
 I had always been pretty healthy and did not see this coming at all.